iamkirankumaryadav/Library/Machine Learning/Machine Learning Models.md

 <h3 name="dbscan"><strong>3.
 Density Based Clustering</strong></h3>

 - **DBSCAN:** Density-based spatial clustering of applications with noise (outliers).
-- Group similar data points together based on density (data points that are closely packed together).
+- A method to group similar data points based on density (data points that are closely packed together).
-- **High-Density Region:** Data points are close to each other | High neighbours within the radius.
+- **High-Density Region:** Data points are close to each other | More neighbours within the radius.
 - Unlike other clustering algorithms, DBSCAN does not require a predefined number of clusters.
-- Data points in low-density regions are outliers.
+- Data points in low-density regions (sparse) are outliers.
 - Visualization (Scatter Plot or Density Plot) can explain the clustering method in a better way.
 - DBSCAN can effectively identify clusters of arbitrary shapes and sizes.

+**Type of Points:**
+- Core point: Point in a dense area
+- Border point: Point near a dense area
+- Noise Point: Outlier or Isolated

+**Real Life Analogy**
+Think of people in a park 🌳
+- Big crowd: One group
+- Another crowd: Second group
+- Someone standing: Outlier
+DBSCAN: Groups crowds, and ignore isolated people (outliers)

 DBSCAN defines 3 types of data points based on their density.
 1. **Core points:** Data points that are very close to each other.